Gratitude and Blessings

 It is astounding how subtle the positive support can show up in our lives when we are in sync with best intentions.
 We live in a remarkable world filled with great opportunity and endless potential.
 Stop and think of the myriad of ordinary things that make your life easier.
 Modern technology has created miracles for those who do not live in third world countries.
 We have much to be grateful for.

 Count your blessings; look around at all that you have and think of what you are thankful for.

 - Increasing Your Wealth With a Daily Gratitude List

 I'm grateful for Mother Earth It was one of those weeks where everyday something went wrong.
 Regardless of how hard I tried to stay positive through the mounting "trials" each day brought, I just could not...

 - ThanksLIVING - Living a Life of Gratitude

-Autumn is my favorite season for multiple reasons: the splendor of changing leaves, crisp morning air, geese flying southward, donning layers (occasionally holiday - Thanksgiving. ...
+Autumn is my favorite season for multiple reasons: the splendor of changing leaves, crisp morning air, geese flying southward, donning layers (occasionally!), and my favorite holiday - Thanksgiving. ...